Skip to main content

 Henry Maso Award for Young Scientists

-The Henry Maso Award is presented at IFSCC Congresses in even-numbered years to the Author of the best paper by a young scientist in an issue of the IFSCC Magazine published in the preceding two years (for the 2024 award specifically, published after the IFSCC 2021 Cancún Conference but before the IFSCC 2023 Barcelona Congress).
+The Henry Maso Award is presented at IFSCC Congresses in even-numbered years to the Author of the best paper by a young scientist in an issue of the IFSCC Magazine published in the preceding two years (for the 2026 award specifically, published after the IFSCC 2023 Barcelona Congress but before the IFSCC 2025 Cannes Congress).
 The author must be not older than 40 years on the date of the paper submission.
 The winner is awarded a trip to the next IFSCC Congress to accept the Award, with the cost of travel, accommodations and registration fees up to 5000 Swiss Francs being reimbursed by the IFSCC.
 You can read all winning papers below.

 • be a member of an IFSCC-affiliated Society